Md Shafaeat Hossain

 University of Dhaka

-Smartphone Security, Cyber-behavioral authentication, Multi-biometric verification, Machine learning, Computer Vision, Data Analytics
+Machine Learning, Smartphone Security, Cyber-behavioral authentication, Multi-biometric verification, and Computer Vision.

 Peer Reviewed Journal Papers

 - Md S. Hossain, Jundong Chen, and Khandaker Rahman.
 On enhancing serial fusion based multi-biometric verification system.
 In Applied Intelligence, page 1-10, August, 2018.

 - Md S. Hossain, Khandaker A. Rahman, Md.
 Hasanuzzaman, Md A. Bhuyian, and H. Ueno.
 Video Image Clustering Based on Human Face and Shirt Color.
 In International Journal of Image and Graphics (IJIG), 10(1), page 1-19, January 2010.

 - Khandaker A. Rahman, Md S. Hossain, Md A. Bhuyian, Tao Zhang, Md Hasanuzzaman, and H. Ueno, Optimized Mask Selection for Person Identification and Camera Distance Measurement based on Interocular Distance.
 In Journal of Computer Engineering Research, 1(2), page 29-42, April 2010.